 Prepare Mulch and Compost

 If you haven’t already created one, a DIY compost pile is a simple weekend effort that will yield excellent returns.
-Add together organic materials like rotted vegetables, plant scraps, and leaves to create a mulch pile that can eventually be used as compost at a later date.
-By the time the last of the fall harvest is gone from your garden, your compost and mulch will be ready to spread, enhancing the growing spaces ahead of next year's bounty.
+Add organic materials like rotted vegetables, plant scraps, and leaves to create a mulch pile that can eventually become compost.
+By the time the last of the fall harvest is gone from your garden, your compost and mulch will be ready to spread, enhancing the growing spaces ahead of next year's planting season.

 Maintain Shrubs and Trees

 If you have any shrubs, trees, or other perennials in your garden or landscape, now is the time to give them a little TLC.
 Don’t plan on deadheading or fertilizing anything that won’t make it through the cold months ahead—now is not the time to encourage new growth.
 Instead, once the blooms are through, prune the plants back as needed.
 For shrubs and trees that are winter-hardy or still going strong, provide plenty of frequent deep waterings, especially in hot climates.
-August's sun will evaporate any light watering efforts, leaving little moisture left to benefit the plant.
+The August sun will evaporate any light watering efforts, leaving little moisture to benefit the plant.